GRAAL-Research/shallow-planning-partial-observability/README.md

 ## Link to the Article

-For a detailed explanation of the methodologies, experiments, and results, please refer to the article associated with this project: Pending, anonymous
+For a detailed explanation of the methodologies, experiments, and results, please refer to the article associated with this project: https://arxiv.org/abs/2407.15820

 ## How to Use